DataDog/documentation/content/en/monitors/monitor_types/outlier.md

 ## Troubleshooting

-Both algorithms are set up to identify outliers that differ from the majority of metrics that are behaving similarly.
-If your hosts exhibit "banding" behavior as shown below (perhaps because each band represents a different shard), we recommend tagging each band with an identifier, and setting up outlier detection alerts on each band separately.
+The outlier algorithms are set up to identify outliers that differ from the majority of metrics that are behaving similarly.
+If your hosts exhibit "banding" behavior as shown below (maybe each band represents a different shard), we recommend tagging each band with an identifier, and setting up outlier detection alerts on each band separately.

 {{< img src="monitors/monitor_types/outliers/outliers-banding.png" alt="outliers banding" responsive="true" style="width:80%;">}}